Don’t miss out on the latest CyclingTips updates.

 Exercise solutions to PFPS in cyclists

-1. You can’t effectively isolate weak muscles and therefore you give your body the opportunity to compensate around your weaknesses.
-The will impact your results.
+1. You can’t effectively isolate weak muscles and therefore you give your body the opportunity to compensate around these areas.
+This will impact your results.

 2. The loads you’re able to apply are sub-physiological.
 Once you can do 20 bodyweight squats for example, then what?
 25?
 This won’t stimulate further strength gains.